If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

-However, the Board of Education suggests that you and your school officials conduct an annual portfolio review to determine your child’s academic progress in the required courses.
-Again, this is OPTIONAL and not a requirement.
+The Board of Education suggests that you and your school officials conduct an annual portfolio review to determine your child’s academic progress in the required courses.
+Again, this is OPTIONAL and NOT A REQUIREMENT.
 Even if you decide to send in a Notification of Intent this portfolio review is optional and for your intended benefit only.

 (See legal reference #1 and #2: f)